Team-Data-Antwerpen/xgrab2db/README.md

 This XML-file contains all the relevant entities of crab.
 They allow the adres manager to modify CRAB directly without using lara.

-Some tools to convert a xgrab-file to a sqlite/spatialite db and back to xml.
+these tools convert a xgrab-xmlfile to a sqlite/spatialite db and back to xml.

-Spatialite files are file based spatial databases.
-They can be viewed and edited in qgis or arcgis 10.2.
+Spatialite files are filebased spatial databases. (like shapefiles but a lot better) They can be viewed and edited in qgis or arcgis 10.2.

 xgrab-files can only be downloaded by official adres-managers fromthe site: <a href="https://download.agiv.be/Producten/Detail?id=418&title=xGRAB" target="_blank">https://download.agiv.be/Producten/Detail?id=418</a>.